slotThe/slotThe.github.io/posts/bqn-json.md

 [^17]: Short names at that, otherwise things just look too cumbersome in this style of programming.

-[^18]: {-} In case anyone not familiar with BQN finds itself reading this post: BQN is an array programming language in the APL-family.
+[^18]: {-} In case anyone not familiar with BQN finds themselves reading this post: BQN is an array programming language in the APL-family.

 [bqn-libs:json]: https://github.com/mlochbaum/bqn-libs/blob/master/json.bqn
 [bqn-libs]: https://github.com/mlochbaum/bqn-libs